 One of the things I’m doing during our lockdown is to try to learn some new party skills.
 After all, I’ve got a basement full of craft and party supplies that I’ve bought with good intentions but haven’t gotten around to using.
-So when I had leftover flowers from my rainbow flowers for St. Patrick’s Day, I thought I’d try to work on using Oasis to arrange flowers.
+So when I had leftover flowers from my rainbow flowers for St. Patrick’s Day, I thought I’d teach myself how to arrange flowers using Oasis.

 I’m certainly no flower designer, but I also can’t afford to purchase professionally arranged flowers all the time.
 So I started with three packs of grocery store flowers, a block of Oasis and a low, narrow vase and started experimenting.